doguabaris/telytics/README.md

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.
+See the [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License